rubakanaan/reading-notes/aboutJS.md

 ## What is javascript for?

-javaScript allows you to make web pages more interactive by accesing and modifiying content and markup used in a web page while it being viewed in the browser.
+javaScript allows you to make web pages more interactive by accessing and modifying content and markup used in a web page while it being viewed in the browser.

 1. Access Content:
      * you can use JS to select any element, attribute and text in HTML page.